MaxTec/VisalcapWp/wp-content/plugins/media-library-assistant/readme.txt

 == Upgrade Notice ==

-= 2.78 =
+= 2.83 =
-Support Admin Columns Pro v4.5.x, add "Search Media" and "Terms Search" exclude logic, Eliminate PHP messages for Polylang and some AJAX actions.
-One enhancements five fixes.
+Avoid "Fatal error:" with Admin Columns Pro version 5.1+.
+Fix Attachments area positioning in the Media Manager Modal (popup) Window.
+Two fixes in all.

 == Other Notes ==